St. Patrick's Athletic – More Than Just A Football Club

 And that’s no cliche but a literal statement.

 Betty’s blood runs deep throughout the fabric of the club.
-Her grandfather, Dick Merrigan, was a founding member back in 1929.
+Her father, Dick Regan, was a founding member back in 1929.

 “I’m getting withdrawal symptoms!”
 Comes her response when asked about the current lack of action.
 She’s under lockdown, isolated from the rest of her family.
 A sentiment that has become all too familiar in the first quarter of 2020.